 general-intent offense, the court must instruct on the specific intent required for

 aiding and abetting or conspiracy.
 (See People v.
 McCoy (2001) 25 Cal.4th 1111,

 1117-1118 [108 Cal.Rptr.2d 188, 24 P.3d 1210]; People v.
 Bernhardt, supra, 222

 Cal.App.2d at pp. 586-587.)

-offense, insert the name of the offense where indicated in the ﬁrst sentence.
-The
+insert the name of the offense where indicated in the first sentence.
+The court may

-court may also give CALCRIM No. 253, Union of Act and Intent: Criminal
+also give CALCRIM No. 253, Union of Act and Intent: Criminal Negligence, or

 committed a crime.”
 (People v.
 Jeffers (1996) 41 Cal.App.4th 917, 922 [49